 The reason international aviation is still working despite global instability is because the world wants it to, and has set up robust systems to enable it.
 Like commercial shipping, commercial aviation is naturally a global industry.

 That’s why both those industries have specific United Nations agencies devoted to overseeing globally agreed standards and operating practices (SARPs).
-These are the International Maritime Organization and the International Civil Aviation Organization.
+These agencies are the International Maritime Organization and the International Civil Aviation Organization.
 Total regulatory unity doesn’t prevail worldwide, but a high degree of harmonization does.

-The world’s two most influential aviation authorities responsible for turning ICAO SARPS into national law are the European Union Aviation Safety Organisation (EASA) and the US Federal Aviation Administration (FAA).
+The world’s two most influential national/regional aviation authorities responsible for turning ICAO SARPS into national law are the European Union Aviation Safety Organisation (EASA) and the US Federal Aviation Administration (FAA).
 These two have worked together for decades to improve the harmonization of their regulations, making them identical where possible.
 They still meet regularly.
 Most of the world’s national aviation authorities (NAAs) more or less copy the regulations of one or the other into their own NAA rules.

 All the EU states have always had their own NAAs – and still do.
 But since the 1980s they have worked together on harmonizing their aviation regulations to make Europe’s aviation industry work better.